by Michael W. Taft

 Extending the spine upwards also helps you to relax because it opens up the entire lower belly region.
 When your spine is slumped, it compresses your chest and belly slightly, making it more difficult to breathe.
 When you straighten up, that compression is released, and you can breathe more deeply and easily.
 Allow awareness to contact the body sensations of your abdomen relaxing, opening up, finding more space, and breathing more easily.

 Somewhat paradoxically, therefore, sitting up straight both wakes you up and relaxes you.
-That combination is perfect—alert relaxation—and is the beginning of the mindful state.
+That combination is perfect—alert relaxation—and is the beginning of a mindful state.
 At this point you could say that your body has already begun meditating for you.
+The meditation induction has begun, but now it’s time to go deeper.

-When you complete these three steps, you’re ready to shift gears into your meditation practice.
+When you complete these three steps, you’re ready to shift gears into whatever your meditation practice is.
 The meditation induction can be something that you do in three seconds, or three minutes, or even thirty minutes.
 The third step, especially, can be extended into a very thorough body scan of relaxed physical sensations.
 It’s up to you.
-Try doing this induction every time you meditate, and you’ll find yourself going deeper more quickly.
+Try doing this induction before you meditate, and you’ll find yourself going deeper more quickly.

 photo by Thomas Shahan